-A noun is a person, place, concept, or object.
-Basically, anything that’s a “thing” is a noun, whether you’re talking about a basketball court, San Francisco, Cleopatra, or self-preservation.
+A noun is a word that names a person, place, concept, or object.
+Basically, anything that names a “thing” is a noun, whether you’re talking about a basketball court, San Francisco, Cleopatra, or self-preservation.

 Nouns fall into two categories: common nouns and proper nouns.
 Common nouns are general names for things, like planet and game show.
-Proper nouns are specific names for individual things, like Jupiter and Jeopardy!
+Proper nouns are names or titles for specific things, like Jupiter and Jeopardy!

-Pronouns are the words you substitute for specific nouns when the reader or listener knows which specific noun you’re referring to.
+Pronouns are words you substitute for specific nouns when the reader or listener already knows which specific noun you’re referring to.

-Instead of saying Jennifer’s name three times in a row, you substituted she and her and your sentences remained grammatically correct.
-Pronouns are divided into a range of categories, and we cover them all in our guide to pronouns:
+Instead of saying Jennifer’s name three times in a row, you substituted she and her, and your sentences remained grammatically correct.
+Pronouns are divided into a number of categories, and we cover them all in our guide to pronouns:

 Adjectives are the words that describe nouns.
 Think about your favorite movie.
 How would you describe it to a friend who’s never seen it?

 Go!
 Be amazing!
 Run as fast as you can!
 Win the race!
-Congratulate every participant for putting in the work to compete!
+Congratulate every participant who put in the work and competed!

 Not all verbs refer to literal actions, though.
 Verbs that refer to feelings or states of being, like to love and to be, are known as nonaction verbs.
 Conversely, the verbs that do refer to literal actions are known as action verbs.

-Prepositions tell you the relationship between the other words in a sentence.
+Prepositions tell you the relationships between other words in a sentence.

 Conjunctions make it possible to build complex sentences that express multiple ideas.